ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_firewall_distribue/guide.en-gb.md

 order: 08
 ---

-**Last Updated on 12/01/2021**
+**Last updated on 1st December 2021**

 ## Objective

-As does the [NSX Edge Firewall](https://docs.ovh.com/gb/en/private-cloud/nsx-edge-firewall-configuration/), The distibuted firewall restricts or allows network traffic based on rules applied to network nodes or groups.
+As does the [NSX Edge Firewall](https://docs.ovh.com/gb/en/private-cloud/nsx-edge-firewall-configuration/), the distibuted firewall restricts or allows network traffic based on rules applied to network nodes or groups.

 The distributed firewall optimizes traffic and bandwidth consumption by applying rules to packets before they are sent to the Edge firewall.

-**This guide explains how to create rules**
+**This guide explains how to create rules.**

 ## Requirements

-- Be an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
+- being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials.
-- Have a user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))
+- a user account with access to vSphere as well as the specific rights for NSX (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))

 ## Instructions